inspetor/slate/source/includes/_exception.md

 ## ItemException

-This exceptions are thrown when you you provide an [Item](#item) object with invalid properties or missing required properties
+This exception is thrown when you provide an [Item](#item) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | id is a required property.
-It can't be null 7002 | event_id is a required property.
-It can't be null 7003 | session_id is a required property.
-It can't be null 7004 | price is a required property.
-It can't be null 7005 | seating_option is a required property.
-It can't be null 7006 | price is not valid
+It must not be null 7002 | event_id is a required property.
+It must not be null 7003 | session_id is a required property.
+It must not be null 7004 | price is a required property.
+It must not be null 7005 | seating_option is a required property.
+It must not be null 7006 | price is not valid
 7007 | quantity is a required property.
-It can't be null
+It must not be null

 ## PassRecoveryException

-This exceptions are thrown when you you provide an [PassRecovery](#passrecovery) object with invalid properties or missing required properties
+This exception is thrown when you provide a [PassRecovery](#passrecovery) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | recovery_email is a required property.
-It can't be null 7002 | timestamp is a required property.
-It can't be null
+It must not be null 7002 | timestamp is a required property.
+It must not be null

 ## PaymentException

-This exceptions are thrown when you you provide an [Payment](#payment) object with invalid properties or missing required properties
+This exception is thrown when you provide a [Payment](#payment) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | id is a required property.
-It can't be null 7002 | method is a required property.
-It can't be null 7003 | installments is a required property.
-It can't be null 7004 | This payment method is not a valid one
+It must not be null 7002 | method is a required property.
+It must not be null 7003 | installments is a required property.
+It must not be null 7004 | This payment method is not a valid one
 7005 | Credit card can't be null when method is credit_card

 ## SaleException

-This exceptions are thrown when you you provide an [Sale](#sale) object with invalid properties or missing required properties
+This exception is thrown when you provide a [Sale](#sale) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001  | id is a required property.
-It can't be null 7002  | account_id is a required property.
-It can't be null 7003  | status is a required property.
-It can't be null 7004  | is_fraud is a required property.
-It can't be null 7005  | update_timestamp is a required property.
-It can't be null 7006  | items is a required property.
-It can't be null neither an empty array 7007  | payment is a required property.
-It can't be null 7008  | The status is not a valid one
+It must not be null 7002  | account_id is a required property.
+It must not be null 7003  | status is a required property.
+It must not be null 7004  | is_fraud is a required property.
+It must not be null 7005  | update_timestamp is a required property.
+It must not be null 7006  | items is a required property.
+It must not be null neither an empty array 7007  | payment is a required property.
+It must not be null 7008  | The status is not a valid one
 7009  | One or more items have invalid price

 ## TransferException

-This exceptions are thrown when you you provide an [Transfer](#transfer) object with invalid properties or missing required properties
+This exception is thrown when you provide a [Transfer](#transfer) object with invalid properties or missing required properties

 ### Types

 Category | Meaning
 -------- | ------
 7001 | id is a required property.
-It can't be null 7002 | update_timestamp is a required property.
-It can't be null 7003 | item_id is a required property.
-It can't be null 7004 | sender_account_id is a required property.
-It can't be null 7005 | receiver_email is a required property.
-It can't be null 7006 | That's an invalid status
+It must not be null 7002 | update_timestamp is a required property.
+It must not be null 7003 | item_id is a required property.
+It must not be null 7004 | sender_account_id is a required property.
+It must not be null 7005 | receiver_email is a required property.
+It must not be null 7006 | That's an invalid status